aclozanohuang/mtLMMreg/README.md

  - mtlmmlasso implements the mtLMM-L1 estimator which imposes variable selection on the fixed effect parameter matrix
  - mtlmmclust implements the mtLMM-clust estimator which imposes variable selection and traitw-wise clustering on the fixed effect parameter matrix

-See mtlmmlasso and mtlmmclust for a detailed description of input, output and options for each method.
+See regmtlmm/mtlmmlasso.py and regmtlmm/mtlmmclust.py for a detailed description of input, output and options for each method.

 Note: mtLMMreg builds on the package liMMBo  (https://github.com/HannahVMeyer/limmbo/) whose code is included in the present repository with a minor modification.
 See folder `limmbo LICENSE and NOTICE'